RakhithJK/CorentinJ-Real-Time-Voice-Cloning-wiki/Training.md

 `python encoder_preprocess.py <datasets_root>`

+For training, the encoder uses visdom.
+You can disable it with `--no_visdom`, but it's nice to have.
+Run "visdom" in a separate CLI/process to start your visdom server.
+Then run:

 `python encoder_train.py my_run <datasets_root>`

-The encoder uses visdom.
-You can disable it, but it's nice to have.
-Here's what the environment looks like:
+Here's what the visdom environment looks like:

 ![Visdom](https://i.imgur.com/rB1xk0b.png)